TNTurnerLab/Tortoise/README.md

 * suffix: "\_supersmall.bam" *Suffix of your data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
 * family_file: "/dnv_wf_cpu/<your_family_file>"
 * chrom_length: Optional chromosome length file, use if you are not using human reference GRCh38.
 Can leave blank if using GRCh38.
 Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome
+* "glnexus_dv_model": Optional model file, if you are running Deepvariant on WES data, please add "DeepVariantWES".
+Otherwise, leave this blank
+* "interval_file": If you are using an interval, please provide the path here.
+If not, please leave this blank. ,
+*  "dv_model":  Please add the DeepVariant model here, defaults to WGS.